John Koerner: Early life and education

+Music career

-Koerner grew up in Rochester, New York, and after a brief military service attended the University of Minnesota.
-He intended to major in engineering but soon became involved in the Minneapolis music scene, where he met Dave Ray and Tony Glover.
+Koerner returned to Minnesota and became involved in the Minneapolis music scene, where he met Dave Ray and Tony Glover.
 They formed a loose-knit trio, releasing albums under the name Koerner, Ray & Glover.
+They were also inveterate record collectors, particularly of old folk and blues discs; Koerner was particularly influenced by the Folkways Records compilation The Country Blues, telling one interviewer later that "listening to it expanded my understanding – I realised if you want to be like those people you don't copy 'em, no; you steal from them and write your own stuff."
 The group gained notice with their first album, Blues, Rags and Hollers, originally released by Audiophile in 1963 and re-released by Elektra Records later that year.

+In a 1964 interview in Melody Maker, John Lennon called the record one of his personal favorites.
+In 2016, David Bowie told Vanity Fair that the album introduced him to the sound of a 12-string guitar, and praised it for "demolishing the puny vocalizations of 'folk' trios like the Kingston Trio and Peter, Paul and Whatsit, Koerner and company showed how it should be done."

 Koerner was an early influence on Bob Dylan, who mentioned Koerner in his autobiography, Chronicles.
 Speaking of the early 1960s, Koerner later said, "We were all goofy, you know.
 We were thinkers and drinkers and artists and players, and Dylan was one of us.
 He was another guy."